bs91/SimpleNEParser/README.md

 ### SimpleEmail.raw

-`SimpleEmail.raw` returns a the email exactly how it was read in.:
+`SimpleEmail.raw` returns the email exactly how it was read in.:

 ```javascript
 var SimpleEmail = require('./SimpleNEParser');